 How to Choose the Right Course in College

-Many high school students often have trouble choosing what college course to take especially those who are in their junior and senior years.
-It can really be a tough decision to make for teens because peer or parental pressure tends to have a huge impact on decision making at that age.
+Many high school students often have trouble choosing what college course to take, especially those who are in their junior and senior years.
+It can be a really tough decision to make for teens because peer or parental pressure tends to have a huge impact on decision making at that age.

 Here are a few things to consider:

 Figuring out your strengths and talents is one of the most important steps in finding out what course will suit you well.

 For example, if you can easily cook a new dish by using some of the ingredients you just found in the fridge, you can start by looking at different courses with cooking subjects such as Bachelor of Science in Culinary Management, Bachelor of Science in Food Technology, and Bachelor of Science in Hotel and Restaurant Management and go from there.
 You may also want to consider short TESDA courses such as Culinary Arts and Commercial Cooking if you’d like to test things first.

 On the other hand, if you’ve always been good at figuring out how things work and how you can improve existing tools or work processes, then courses that will introduce you to different systems, designs, or products that you can physically touch are the courses that you might want to explore.

 Courses in the field of Engineering like Bachelor of Science in Electronics and Communications Engineering (BSECE); Bachelor of Science in Mechanical Engineering (BSME); Mechatronics Servicing NC IV, and those Computer Sciences like Bachelor of Science in Computer Science; Bachelor of Science in Information Systems; and Computer Hardware Servicing NC II are good options to start with.